Reporting on Parent-Subsidiary Relationships

 • Reporting Portal: In accordance with the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, while a parent entity may transfer a Targeted Distribution payment, the entity that originally received the payment must be the entity that reports on how the funds were used.

-• To report on a subsidiary's Targeted Distribution payments, the subsidiary TIN must register and report on the use of funds themselves.
+• To report on a subsidiary's Targeted Distribution payments, the subsidiary TIN must report on the use of funds themselves.

-• To report on a parent’s Targeted Distribution payments, the parent TIN must register and report on the use of funds themselves.
+• To report on a parent’s Targeted Distribution payments, the parent TIN must report on the use of funds themselves.

 • Reporting Portal: The entity that ultimately receives the transferred Targeted Distribution funds should provide the original recipient with necessary information on its use of the funds.
 This information should be included in the reporting submission completed by the original recipient.